marklogic-community/corb2/README.md

 ```

 #### com.marklogic.developer.corb.HostKeyDecrypter
 HostKeyDecrypter uses internal server identifiers to generate a private key unique to the host server.
-It then uses that private key as input to AES-258 encryption algorithm.
-Due to the use of AES-258, it requires JCE Unlimited Strength Jurisdiction Policy Files.
+It then uses that private key with the configured cipher (see **HOST-KEY-DECRYPTER-CIPHER**; default `AES`) for encryption and decryption.
+Due to the use of AES-256, it requires JCE Unlimited Strength Jurisdiction Policy Files.
 > Note: certain server identifiers used may change in cases of driver installation or if underlying hardware changes.
 In such cases, passwords will need to be regenerated.
 Encrypted passwords will be always be unique to the server they are generated on.

 Encrypt the password as follows: